Old Republic International Corporation research snapshot

 Fundamental monitor

-Track specialty and title premiums, current accident year loss ratios, reserve development, combined ratios, net investment income, invested asset quality, operating ROE, book value per share, dividends, and repurchases.
+Track specialty and title premiums, current accident year loss ratios, reserve development, combined ratios, net investment income, invested asset quality, operating ROE, book value per share, dividends, buybacks, and the integration of the Everett Cash Mutual acquisition.

-Override a bullish chart signal if operating income falls because of worsening claims, capital adequacy weakens, title activity contracts, or management returns capital while underwriting economics deteriorate.
+Override a bullish chart signal if operating income keeps falling because of worsening claims, the run-off transactional risk book deteriorates further, capital adequacy weakens, title activity contracts, or management returns capital while underwriting economics worsen.

 Investment research summary